Dalma Gálfi: 2024: WTA Tour semifinal on grass

 In Hua Hin, Thailand, Gálfi reached her third career quarterfinal as a qualifier, defeating wildcard Ajla Tomljanović and fifth seed Wang Xiyu.
 She lost in the last eight to eventual champion Diana Shnaider.

 At the Rosmalen Open, she reached her first grass-court semifinal and first since Budapest 2021, as a qualifier defeating Arantxa Rus, fifth seed Veronika Kudermetova and Aleksandra Krunić.
 She lost her semifinal match to Bianca Andreescu in straight sets.
 Gálfi made it through qualifying at Wimbledon, going on to reach the second-round where she lost to 11th seed Danielle Collins.

 2025: First WTA 125 titles

 Gálfi won her first WTA 125 title at the Oeiras Ladies Open in April, defeating second seed Katie Volynets in the final.
-The following week she claimed the WTA 125 Catalonia Open, winning the final against Rebeka Masarova in straight sets.
+The following week, she claimed the WTA 125 Catalonia Open winning the final against Rebeka Masarova, in straight sets.

 In July at Wimbledon, Gálfi recorded wins over wildcard entrant Harriet Dart and 21st seed Beatriz Haddad Maia to reach the third round, where she lost to 13th seed Amanda Anisimova in three sets.

 At the Hamburg Open, she defeated qualifier Aleksandra Krunić and wildcard entrant Nastasja Schunk to make it through to her first clay-court quarterfinal since 2021, at which point her run was ended by second seed Dayana Yastremska.

+2026: First WTA 1000 third round

+Having qualified for the main draw at the Madrid Open, wins over Ajla Tomljanović and 22nd seed Anna Kalinskaya saw Gálfi reach the third round of a WTA 1000 tournament for the first time, before losing to ninth seed Mirra Andreeva.